tegola-hubs/tegola-hubs.github.com/howto/spectrum.md

 plane to the earth.
 The conditions on use of the C band are laid out in [IR 2007]

+There is also a little notch carved out of the C band that is not available for use, between 5795 and 5815 MHz.
+This is reserved for road transport telematics.

 The power limits are treated in a specific way, in terms of [equivalent isotropically radiated power] or (EIRP).
 This mouthful means that the transmitter and the antenna are treated together as one unit